Pagal Nilavu

 The film's score and soundtrack were composed by Ilaiyaraaja which were widely acclaimed, while the cinematography of the film was handled by Ramachandra Babu.
 Pagal Nilavu marked Mani Ratnam's entry into Tamil cinema.
+The film was released on 28 June 1985.

 Plot

 Selvam is an aimless youth in Muttam, Kanyakumari.
-Out of a sense of deep gratitude, he ends up joining the gang of Devaraj alias Periyavar and complications arise when he falls in love with Jyothi, the sister of Peter, an honest and committed police inspector who is newly posted to the town.
+Out of a sense of deep gratitude, he ends up joining the gang of Devarajan alias Periyavar and complications arise when he falls in love with Jyothi, the sister of Peter, an honest and committed police inspector who is newly posted to the town.
 Periyavar pretty much runs the town and though he helps people in need, he is a diabolical kingpin who will not compromise on his hold of the town for anything.
 He wins Selvam's undying loyalty when he helps him with money and power at a critical juncture to save his mother.

 In this backdrop Peter takes charge and moves into the town with his sister and daughter.
 Being uncompromising in his morals, Peter is automatically drawn into a game of one-upmanship with Periyavar and his gang.
 He also consequentially cannot stand Periyavar's chief henchman Selvam, and is consequentially drawn into continuous verbal and physical duels with him.
 Selvam meanwhile falls hook line and sinker to Jyothi and tries every trick in the book to woo her and eventually wins.